 "Modesty has become an organized religion agenda

-that focuses on the female body being sexual object
+that focuses on the female body being a sexual object

 that causes men to sin."